 - How to Change Network Interface Metric in Windows 11 and Windows 10

-- How to Change Wi-Fi Network Connection Priority on Windows 11 and Windows 10
+- How to Change Wi-Fi Network Connection Priority in Windows 11/10

 - Final Thoughts

-Before we dive into changing the Wi-Fi network priority and the network adapter priority, let’s learn a bit about what it is and how Windows assigns these metrics.
+We’ll show you how to change the network priority in Windows 10, Windows 11, Windows 8/8.1 and Windows 7, but first let’s learn a bit about what it is and how Windows assigns these metrics.

 What is Network Priority

-Network priority refers to the usage of a specific network over the others while more than one is available.
-Not only that, but network priority also defines the backup network to use in case the one with the highest preference is unavailable.
+Network priority refers to the use of a specific network over others, while more than one is available.
+Network priority defines a backup network to use if the one with the highest preference is unavailable.

 How does Windows Assign Network Interface Metric Priority

 As we mentioned earlier, a feature known as Automatic Metric assigns metrics to each network adapter on the device.
 These can be both physical and virtual adapters.